How to Deal With Repressed Emotions in Relationships: 10 Ways

 Children with enough room for learning often internalize these messages faster than anyone.
 They soon learn that they need to avoid negative emotions.

 Furthermore, specific traumatic experiences at a very tender age may result in emotional repression.
-A child whose parents constantly ignore or neglect might build up repression psychology to deal with his problems.
+A child whose parents constantly ignore or neglect them might build up repression psychology to deal with his problems.

 Also, dismissing children’s needs, criticizing them heavily when they make mistakes, or rebuking them when they speak their minds may lead to emotional repression.
 Children who experience these are more likely to repress their feelings.